 - Improving the efficiency and quality of our residential and commercial buildings

 - Harnessing markets to ensure broad uptake of energy efficiency.

-In August 2015, the Department of Economic Development, Jobs, Transport and Resources held six workshops on different sectors, working closely with hundreds of stakeholders from the energy efficiency sector, household and business energy consumers, the building and property sector, environmental organisations, unions, local governments and the energy supply industry.
+In late 2015, the Government held workshops on different sectors, working closely with hundreds of stakeholders from the energy efficiency sector, household and business energy consumers, the building and property sector, environmental organisations, unions, local governments and the energy supply industry.

-This stakeholder engagement continued at the Energy Efficiency and Productivity Summit at the Melbourne Exhibition and Convention Centre on 25 August, 2015.
-The Summit was attended by 284 delegates representing a broad range of sectors who discussed ideas for improving energy efficiency and productivity in Victoria.
-These ideas will be considered for potential inclusion in the Victorian Government's overarching Energy Efficiency and Productivity Strategy.
+This stakeholder engagement continued at the Energy Efficiency and Productivity Summit at the Melbourne Exhibition and Convention Centre on 25 August.
+The Summit was attended by 284 delegates who discussed ideas for improving energy efficiency and productivity in Victoria.
+These ideas are being developed into new energy efficiency and productivity programs.